NehaR-2404/Olist_Ecommerce_SQL_P1/README.md

 ```
 Olist_Ecommerce_SQL_Project/
 ├── queries/          # SQL queries used for analysis
 ├── Query_Results/    # Query results in CSV format
 ├── insights.md       # Detailed insights from the queries
+├── dataset_link.txt  # Link to Kaggle dataset
 └── README.md         # Project description and documentation
 ```

 ## Tools Used